-4. There is hardly a chance you may get bugs in your small indoor plants, but if by chance you do, avoid using the chemical because they are kept indoors can be hazardous to your health.
-Make a solution of diluted alcohol, water and dish soap liquid to kill the bugs.
+4. There is hardly a chance you may get bugs in your small indoor plants, but if, by chance, you do, avoid using the chemical because they are kept indoors can be hazardous to your health.
+Make a solution of diluted alcohol, water, and dish soap liquid to kill the bugs.
 Bugs are usually attracted to those succulents whose soil is moist and soggy.

-8. Avoid using chemical based liquid fertilizers and sprays on the succulent plants kept indoors.
-Not only it will ruin the plant but also be hazardous for you.
+8. Avoid using chemical-based liquid fertilizers and sprays on the succulent plants kept indoors.
+Not only will it ruin the plant, but also be hazardous for you.

 9. You can trim succulent plants only once a year.
 If kept in small containers, they might not even need any trimming.